CodelikeC/AdaptiveAI-/docs/adaptive_ai_design(English).md

 ## 3. System Architecture

-SafeAI is designed with a modular, transparent, and extensible architecture.
+Ethical AI is designed with a modular, transparent, and extensible architecture.

 ### 3.1 Core Components